ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-21-how-to-contribute-to-etc-community-volunteering/index.md

 https://github.com/ethereumclassic/tweets-etc_network

-Anyone may go there and submit their tweets by following the instructions.
-The tweets will be filtered and managed by the ETC admins who take care that the content adjusts to the rules and ETC’s principles.
+Anyone with tweet suggestions may submit them by following the instructions found in the repositories' README.ml file.
+Tweets are filtered and managed by volunteer ETC admins who take care that the content adheres to Twitter's rules and ETC’s principles.

 ## Debating Proposals of the ECIP Process